seqan/seqan/manual/source/Tutorial/DataStructures/Sequence/Sequences.rst

 The capacity can be set explicitly by functions such as :dox:`String#reserve` or :dox:`StringConcept#resize`.
 It can also be set implicitly by functions like :dox:`StringConcept#append` or :dox:`StringConcept#replace`, if the operation's result exceeds the length of the target string.

-In the following example, a :dox:`String` of :dox:`Dna5String`, we first set the new length of the container with :dox:`StringConcept#resize` to two elements.
+In the following example we create a :dox:`String` of :dox:`Dna5String`.
+We first set the new length of the container with :dox:`StringConcept#resize` to two elements.
 After assigning two elements we append one more element with :dox:`StringConcept#appendValue`.
 In the last step the capacity is implicitly changed.